umershahid21/toll-plaza-system/README.md

 Toll Amount: $800
 -------------------
 Press -1 to exit, or any other key for another entry:

-**Summary:**
+**Summary**
-This program is a streamlined toll plaza simulator that emphasizes simplicity and efficiency in toll calculation and receipt generation.
+This program is a simple, efficient toll plaza simulator designed to make toll calculation and receipt generation quick and easy.